Be a medical volunteer in a medical project in semi-rural Tanzania

 This project started in 2007 offering temporary shelter and social welfare services for the most vulnerable women and their children.
 The need to expand the services to provide medical care became evident and the centre started providing affordable care for the people of the region.

 Now the centre focuses on providing medical outpatient services to both men and women through a range of activities, while serving as a research base for the Canadian charity that manages it.

 There is a modern, professional outpatient clinic that offers care to the local community.
-The clinic will see 15 patients a day, some of who come from the local area, while others travel from a distance having being reached through one of the outreach programmes run by the centre.
+The clinic will see around 15 patients a day, some of who come from the local area, while others travel from a distance having being reached through one of the outreach programmes run by the centre.

 The outreach programmes perform screening and outpatient services in remote communities.
 These are typically day trips targeting local communities, (a Masai village for example), offering consultations, promoting public health issues and raising awareness of the clinic.